An Introduction to Flow Matching and Diffusion Models: Flow Matching

 \subsection{Conditional and Marginal Probability Path}

-The first step of constructing the training target $\uref_t$ is by specifying a \themebf{probability path}.
+The first step of flow matching is to specify a \themebf{probability path}.
 Intuitively, a probability path specifies a gradual interpolation between noise $\pinit$ and data $\pdata$ (see \cref{fig:noising_image}).
-We explain the construction in this section.
+But why would we want that?
+Remember that our desired ODE trajectory fulfills $X_0\sim \pinit$ for $t=0$ and $X_1\sim \pdata$ for $t=1$.
+But what about times $0<t<1$ in between start and end?
+It turns out that we have some freedom to choose what should happen in between and this is what is mathematically formalized in a probability path.

 In the following, for a data point $z\in\mathbb{R}^d$, we denote with $\delta_{z}$ the \themebf{Dirac delta} ``distribution''.
 This is the simplest distribution that one can imagine: sampling from $\delta_{z}$ always returns $z$ (i.e. it is deterministic).
 A \themebf{conditional (interpolating) probability path} is a set of distribution $p_t(x|z)$ over $\mathbb{R}^d$ such that:

-In other words, a conditional probability path gradually converts a \themeit{single} data point into the distribution $\pinit$ (see e.g. \cref{fig:noising_image}).
+In other words, a conditional probability path gradually converts the initial distribution $\pinit$ into a \themeit{single} data point (see e.g. \cref{fig:noising_image}).
 You can think of a probability path as a trajectory in the space of distributions.

 Every conditional probability path $p_t(x|z)$ induces a \themebf{marginal probability path} $p_t(x)$ defined as the distribution that we obtain by first sampling a data point $z\sim \pdata$ from the data distribution and then sampling from $p_t(\cdot|z)$:

-Note that we know how to sample from $p_t$ but we don't know the density values $p_t(x)$ as the integral is intractable.
+Note that we know how to sample from $p_t$ but we don't know the density values $p_t(x)$ as the integral is intractable (i.e. we can actually compute \cref{eq:marginal_prob_path} but not \cref{eq:marginal_prob_path_integral}).
 Check for yourself that because of the conditions on $p_t(\cdot|z)$ in \cref{eq:interpolating_condition_conditional_path}, the marginal probability path $p_t$ interpolates between $\pinit$ and $\pdata$:

+The - by far - most important example of a probability path is the Gaussian probability path - hence, we strongly recommend reading the next example thoroughly.

 \begin{examplebox}[Gaussian Conditional Probability Path] One particularly popular probability path is the \themebf{Gaussian probability path}.
-This is the \textbf{probability path used by denoising diffusion models}.
+This is the \textbf{probability path used by most state-of-the-art models}.
 Let $\alpha_t,\beta_t$ be \themebf{noise schedulers}: two continuously differentiable, monotonic functions with $\alpha_0=\beta_1=0$ and $\alpha_1=\beta_0=1$.
 We then define the conditional probability path

 which, by the conditions we imposed on $\alpha_t$ and $\beta_t$, fulfills